Innoactive/Hub-Tutorial-Unity-Project/README.md

 Finally rename the object to _InteractableWoodenBox_ and save it as a prefab for later use.
 Run the application and see how you can now manipulate your interactable object.

 Next create a _SnapDropZone_ to allow the object to be snapped to a certain position.
 Create a new empty GameObject and call it _WoodenboxDropZone_, assign it a _BoxCollider_ with center (0, 1.375, 0) and size (0.492, 0.33, 0.684), which is 1.2 times the size of the collider of the wooden box.
-Additionally, assign a _SnapDropZone_ component to the object and set Snap Duration to 0.5 and Hihglight Always Active to true.
+Place the snap drop zone ontop of the table.
+Additionally, assign a _SnapDropZone_ component to the object and set Snap Duration to 0.5 and Highlight Always Active to true.

-Now you need to add a prefab which is shown as highlight object for the snapzone.
-Simply duplicate the WoodenBox prefab, rename it to _HighlightWoodenBox_ and assign the _WoodenboxHighlight_ material which is just a transparent material without any textures.
+Now you need to add a prefab which is shown as highlight object for the snap zone.
+Simply duplicate the _WoodenBox_ prefab, rename it to _HighlightWoodenBox_ and assign the _WoodenboxHighlight_ material which is just a transparent material without any textures.
 In the Highlight Object Prefab of the WoodenboxDropZone choose the newly created prefab.

 Finally choose colors for the both highlighting (blue) and valid highlighting (green).
+Run the application and see what happens when you grab your box, move it close to the snap zone and release it when marked as valid.

 **Solution:** Find all created prefabs and the populated scene in _ChapterSolutions/Chapter-5_Create-Interactable-Objects.unitypackage_.